Skip to content

 Queen's Award for Enterprise

-One of the most prestigious years in our history, 2017 saw Kent Brushes receive the Queen’s Award for Enterprise: International Trade, in recognition of our innovative designs and success in overseas markets.
-Not only that, but we also made the Financial Times’ Top 1000 list that marks the fastest-growing companies in Europe.
+One of our most prestigious years in history saw Kent Brushes receive the Queen’s Award for Enterprise: International Trade, in recognition of our innovative designs and success in overseas markets.
+Not only that, but we also made the Financial Times’ Top 1000 list, marking the fastest-growing companies in Europe.

+we were also awarded ‘Employer of the Year’ for Hertfordshire by ’Steps to Skills’ as well as receiving our ‘Disability Confident Employer’ certificate.
 As we head towards our 250th anniversary, the future looks bright for Kent Brushes.
-Our products are available in more than 50 countries worldwide, we use sustainable materials for many of our brushes, and we have an exciting range of innovative new products to announce very soon – watch this space…
+Our products are available in more than 50 countries worldwide, and we have new and exciting ranges to announce soon, so watch this space.

 Today, Mr Alan H.L Cosby, grandson to Eric Cosby, is the Chairman and Managing Director.
 The company headquarters moved from London to their existing factory in Apsley, Hertfordshire on the 6th February 1904, and remains there to this day.

 The company continues to retain the craftsmanship and unprecedented quality that is Kent’s reputation.
-Even in today’s fast moving, mass-produced assembly, we are proud to still be manufacturing many of their original brushes by hand.
+Even in today’s fast moving, mass-produced assembly, we are proud to still be manufacturing many of our brushes by hand.

 Nevertheless, we are committed to developing and enhancing our products with every step they take.
 We harness the latest hi-tech manufacturing processes, whilst building on the time-honoured traditional methods to create the world’s finest example of each and every brush that leaves our factory.